 Mars is the fourth planet from the Sun, and it’s the second smallest in the Solar system after Mercury.
 Its name comes from Mars, the Roman god of war, but it is also often called “the Red Planet”.
 The reddish color of Mars is visible even to the naked eye, and this is because of the iron oxide ubiquitous on the surface of Mars.
 The planet has been known to mankind since ancient times, but over the last one hundred years, Mars has driven our imagination to the most extreme scenarios.
 But, is Mars really an interesting planet?
-Let’s see below everything that classifies as “fun fact Mars”.
+Let’s see below all the interesting facts about Mars.

 The planet is 227,939,200 km away from the Sun, and one year on Mars is equal to 687 days.
 The planet needs 24 hours, 39 minutes, and 35.2 seconds to rotate around its axis.
 The Martian day is known as “sol” (this is an actual term, and it was not made up in the Martian movie).